awsdocs/iam-user-guide/doc_source/id_credentials_mfa_lost-or-broken.md

 ## Recovering a root user MFA device<a name="root-mfa-lost-or-broken"></a>

 If your AWS account root user [multi\-factor authentication \(MFA\) device](id_credentials_mfa.md) is lost, damaged, or not working, you can sign in using alternative methods of authentication\.
-This means that if you can't sign in with your MFA device, you can sign in by verifying your identity using the email and phone registered with your account\.
+This means that if you can't sign in with your MFA device, you can sign in by verifying your identity using the email and phone number registered with your account\.

-Before you sign in as a root user using alternative factors of authentication, make sure that you have access to the email and phone number that are associated with your account\.
-If you no longer have access to the email or phone, you must contact [AWS Support](https://aws.amazon.com/forms/aws-mfa-support)\.
-They can disable your MFA device so that you can sign in and add a new one\.
+Before you use alternative factors of authentication to sign in as a root user, you must be able to access the email and phone number that you associate with your account\.
+If you can’t access this email or phone number, you must contact [AWS Support](https://aws.amazon.com/forms/aws-mfa-support)\.

 **To sign in using alternative factors of authentication as an AWS account root user**